Short and Sweet Busan

 Short and Sweet Busan: Exploring the City

-I planned to spend one full day in the city and started out by visiting Busan’s most famous beach, Heaundae Beach.
-The weather was lovely and it felt nice to walk along the shore.
-As it was still early in the day, no one was in the water but I saw several residents in their hiking gear, taking walks along the beach.
+I planned to spend one full day in the city and started out by visiting Busan’s most famous beach, Haeundae Beach.
+The weather was lovely, and it felt nice to walk along the shore.
+As it was still early in the day, no one was in the water, but I saw several residents in their hiking gear, taking walks along the beach.

 Heaundae Beach Busan

 I imagine that there’s a huge contrast when visiting this beach during the day versus at night, but I did enjoy the fairly quiet morning on the beach.
-Later, I walked to Heaundae Sky Capsule Station and rode the slow but scenic ride along the coastline to Mipo Station.
+Later, I walked to Heaundae Sky Capsule Mipo Station and rode the slow but scenic ride along the coastline to Cheongsapo Station.

 Upon getting off, I attempted to meet up with Pem and Ben at another beach but failed to do so after a series of missed directions.
-I decided to take the beach train back to Heaundae Beach but somehow ended up in Waikiki Beach instead.
+I decided to take the beach train back to Haeundae Beach, but somehow ended up in Waikiki Beach instead.

 Haedong Yonggungsa Temple Busan